No matter what type of site you run, you need a contact form.

 Contact Form 7 is one of the most popular contact form plugins for WordPress.
 It’s completely free and has over 5 million active installs, which should tell you all you need to know!

 While simple in terms of functionality, if all you need is a simple contact form, it’s well worth checking out.

-You can use the built-in shortcodes to place any created form on your Elementor form quickly and easily.
+You can use the built-in shortcodes to place any form on your pages and posts quickly and easily.

-If you want more control over the styling, our very own Ultimate Addons for Elementor has a Contact Form 7 Styler Widget.
+Our very own Ultimate Addons for Elementor has a Contact Form 7 Styler Widget if you want more control over the styling.

-WPForms is one of the newest players in the market and yet already has a mighty impressive 3+ million active installs.
+WPForms has a mighty impressive 3+ million active installs.

-A freemium plugin which means that the base version is free and then there is a premium version available.
-While the free version offers a lot of the features you’d want and is fine for creating a basic contact form, many features are locked out to the Pro version.
+It’s a freemium plugin where the base version is free, but there is a premium version available.
+While the free version offers many features you’d want and is fine for creating a basic contact form, many features are restricted to the Pro version.

-Just like Contact Form 7, you can use the WPForm shortcodes for placing your contact form on an Elementor page (or any page for that matter on your site).
+Just like Contact Form 7, you can use the WPForms shortcodes for placing your contact form on an Elementor page (or any page for that matter).